Renault Transmission Problems

 - Worn dual-clutch assembly as a result of normal wear-and-tear.
 Although there are repair kits that allow partial repair, replacing the whole clutch assembly is usually the best solution.

-These are some of the most common Renault transmission problems based on YOUCANIC team experience and research.
+These are some of the most common Renault transmission problems based on the YOUCANIC team experience and research.
 It doesn't mean that all Renault vehicles have transmission problems.